 We understand that home and family circumstances may require the surrender of a beloved pet.
 Cache Humane Society provides a non- judgmental place to surrender a pet.
 We will strive to find the perfect next home for your furry family member.

 As a proud No-Kill Shelter, our ability to accept your pet is dependent on space available within our facility.
-We are rarely able to accept surrendered pets on a walk-in basis.
+We are VERY rarely able to accept surrendered pets on a walk-in basis.
 Please call us at (435) 792-3920 to verify space available or to be placed on our waiting list.

 The Surrender Fee